compendio/goldbug-manual/README.md

 - A distinction is made between physical IP connections and virtual connections to keys.
 Keys are therefore not necessarily assigned to an IP connection.

-- Users can exchange asymmetric public keys as well as magnetic URIs with symmetric encryption details as well as tokens and account credentials.
+- Users can exchange asymmetric public keys as well as magnet URIs with symmetric encryption details as well as tokens and account credentials.

-- Connection nodes can allow and deny connections - as well as send messages addressed (or sent addressed).
+- Connected nodes can allow and deny connections - as well as send messages addressed (or sent addressed).

 - Accordingly, different communication scenarios arise.

 **Examples:**

 - a.
 User H4 has an AE token.
 It does not send messages (via connection node H6) to the O-quadrant if HG does not know the token.